-If data[1] is 0x22 (DS1822 Econo 1-Wire Digital Thermometer temperature sensor) or 0x28 (DS18B20 High Precision 1-Wire Digital Thermometer temperature sensor), then that device can be set up to automatically convert and report the temperature every second.
+If data[1] is 0x22 (DS1822 Econo One-Wire Digital Thermometer temperature sensor) or 0x28 (DS18B20 High Precision One-Wire Digital Thermometer temperature sensor used on our WR-DOW-Y17), then that device can be set up to automatically convert and report the temperature every second.
 See the command 19 (0x13): Set Up Temperature Reporting (Pg.
-46).
+48).